 Bring your own toiletries that are organic products and do not use other peoples.
 Keep them in your room or the guest shelf in the bathroom only if there is room.
 Minimise your use of toilet paper by using the jug in the bathroom to wash yourself Indian style with water.
 Minimise paper use by using the jug to wash yourself in the toilets, then wipe off with a small amount of paper.
 Half flush toilet or use garden for urinating on a fruit tree (they need it) or use the compost toilet.
 Check if pooh has flushed down the toilets and use bucket if necessary in laundry to flush extra water.
 Wipe the toilet area clean after use with the sponges, mop there or in the laundry.
 Leave the bathrooms clean before you go.

 Students must remain on the meditation site for the entire retreat.
 You are not allowed to leave the retreat at your own discretion.
 This is to ensure your own safety and well being in the event of emergency.
 You may leave only with the specific consent of the teacher or it is part of a retreat activity.
 No outside contact is allowed before the end of the retreat, including internet, letters, phone calls and contact with visitors.
 In the event of an emergency, a friend or relative may contact the management.

 p) Mobile phones & other Communication tools

-Please switch off all your mobile, communication tools during the duration of the retreat and hand in all mobiles, computers, tablets, games, ipods, etc. This is to minimize distraction, disturbance and also your mindfulness.
+Please switch off all your mobile, communication tools during the duration of the retreat and hand in all mobiles, computers, tablets, games, ipods, etc and hand them in for safekeeping at the office.
+This is to minimize distraction, disturbance and also your mindfulness.
 Internet is available in emergencies only as are phones.
 Limited use of internet and phones is permitted in private or casual retreats.